Nirob-Barman/DCC_CSE/6th Semester/530224 Embedded System Programming Lab/readme.md

 4(b) To demonstrate seven segment LED display and generate4 counting from 0 to 99

-4(c) INterface 8051 with D/A converter & generate square wave on Oscilloscope
+4(c) Interface 8051 with D/A converter & generate square wave on Oscilloscope

 5(a) Interface 8051 with D/A converter & generate